hrhirha/boot2root/writeup1.md

 ### www-data -> lmezard

-We found credentials at the home directory
+We found a file containing credentials for the user `lmezard` at `/home/LOOKATME`.

 ```
 $ cat /home/LOOKATME/password